user95401/gdl-geode/about.md

 # GDL
 ![GDL logo](gdlteam.gdl/gdlLogo.png)

-Geometry Dash Localization is a modification that translates Geometry Dash into Russian.
+Geometry Dash Localization is a modification that translates Geometry Dash into other languages.

+__If you want to translate GD into your language, please write in our [Discord server](https://discord.gg/CScsGU3N6M) or to @jaan2897 in Discord.__

 ## Authors
 - [__@jaan2897__](https://github.com/JaanDev) - project founder, programmer, website creator, texture and font redrawer.